joshsoftware/code-curiosity/README.md

 ### New to Open Source and don't know where to start?
 Don't worry!
 Start with [Code Triage](https://www.codetriage.com).
 It's a very good way to choose which language and repositories you want to contribute to.
 It sends you some GitHub issues that you can look at everyday!

 Still too complex for you?
-Start by reading and contributing back some documentation at [DocsDoctor](http://www.docsdoctor.org).
+Start by reading and contributing back some documentation at [Code Triage](http://www.codetriage.com) by clicking on the 'Triage Docs' button after chooosing a repository.
+**Note:** As of now, only select programming languages are supported for Docs triage by Code Triage.

 # Contributing to CodeCuriosity